The Golden Lake

-The Golden Lake (1890) is a science fiction adventure novel by Australian author Carlton Dawe.
-It was subtitled: "The Marvellous History of a Journey Through the Great Lone Land of Virgins in Australia".
+The Golden Lake (1891) is a science fiction adventure novel by Australian author Carlton Dawe.
+It was subtitled: "The Marvellous History of a Journey Through the Great Lone Land of Australia".

 Premise

 Two adventurers, Dick Hardwicke and Archibald Martesque, use a map bequeathed by a dying explorer to discover a golden lake hidden in the Australian interior.

 Critical appraisal

 In her essay "Fabulating the Australian Desert: Australia's Lost Race Romances, 1890-1908", (Philament No. 3, April 2004) Melissa Bellanta includes this novel under the general category of Australian "lost race romances" along with Francis Hogan's The Lost Explorer (1890), Ernest Favenc's The Secret of the Australian Desert (1896) and Marooned on Australia (1896), John David Hennessey's An Australian Bush Track (1896), George Firth Scott's The Last Lemurian (1898), Rosa Praed's Fugitive Anne (1902), Alexander MacDonald's The Lost Explorers (1906) and William Sylvester Walker's The Silver Queen (1908).